akosgarai/playground_engine/pkg/screen/README.md

 **Update**

-Update loops on the shaderMap, and calls Update function on every Model.
-It also handles the camera movement and rotation, if the camera is set.
+It handles the camera movement and rotation, if the camera is set.
+It calls UpdateWithDistance after the necessary input is calculated.

+**UpdateWithDistance**

+UpdateWithDistance loops on the shaderMap, and calls Update function on every Model.

 **Export**